-The implementation of an ad hoc survey on "Agricultural Production Methods", namely Farm and structure survey (FSS), regulated by the European Commission (EC), will be crucial for improving the preparation of the national agriculture emission inventory (UNFCCC/UNECE-CLRTAP).
-This survey was carried out during the 2010 General Agricultural Census in Italy.
+Data on livestock farms collected through the Farm and structure survey (FSS) survey and the census of agriculture are crucial for improving the preparation of the national agriculture emission inventory (UNFCCC/UNECE-CLRTAP).
 Detailed data such as animal grazing information, animal housing and storage systems characteristics, and use of manure/slurry for land application information were collected.
-Data from 2010 Agricultural Census, FSS 2013 and 2016 were analysed and the emission factors of ammonia, the values of nitrogen excreted between liquid and solid manure of some categories of livestock and methane emission factors of dairy cattle and swine categories were updated based on the results of the calculations.
-In 2024, ISTAT has provided data from the 2020 Census of Agriculture which we are processing and will be used to update inventory estimates.
+Data from 2010 and 2020 Agricultural Census, FSS 2013 and 2016 were analysed and the emission factors of ammonia, the values of nitrogen excreted between liquid and solid manure of some categories of livestock and methane emission factors of dairy cattle and swine categories were updated based on the results of the calculations.